project-akri/akri/docs/extensibility.md

 !samples/brokers/nessie
 ```

 Now you are ready to **build the nessie broker**!
-To do so, we simply need to run these steps from the base folder of the Akri repo:
+To do so, we simply need to run this step from the base folder of the Akri repo:

 ```sh
 docker build -t nessie:extensibility -f samples/brokers/nessie/Dockerfile .
 ```

-Having built the nessie container, in order to use it in a cluster, you need to **push the nessie broker** to a container repo.
-Any container repo should work, for our purposes, we will assume the [Github container repo](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/about-github-container-registry):
+Having built the nessie container, in order to use it in a cluster, you need to **push the nessie broker** to a container repo:

 ```sh
 # Log into your container repo ... in this case, ghcr using your Github username